MileHacker Logo

 Iconic Landmarks

-Kayseri’s central areas feature several landmarks, Roman fortifications to Seljuk masterpieces, narratives of its rich past.
+Kayseri’s central areas include several landmarks, Roman fortifications to Seljuk masterpieces, narratives of its rich past.

-Explore architectural wonders and lively markets representing centuries of heritage.
+Explore architectural marvels and bustling markets representing centuries of heritage.

 Must-Visit Sites